Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 Start here: pick a bedtime, set an alarm 30 minutes before it, and treat that alarm as non-negotiable for 14 days.

 This one surprises people.
-Sitting down Sunday afternoon to plan the week's meals does not sound transformative.
-It is.
+Sitting down Sunday afternoon to plan the week's meals does not sound like much.
+It changes more than you would expect.

 Planning meals in advance knocks out five decisions at once.
 You spend less because you buy a list instead of wandering the store.
 You eat better because you are not ordering takeout at 7pm when you are tired and hungry.
 You cook more, which means you control portions, sodium, and sugar by default.